 We are required by standards to have a ratio of one staff member to seven residents.
-Our staff consists of approximately forty staff including two teachers Many of our staff, though not all, are of Native American heritage.
+Our staff consists of approximately forty staff including one teacher.
+Many of our staff, though not all, are of Native American heritage.

 * School: The school is accredited.
 Residents can catch up in school and their credits can be transferred to their home school or wherever they are placed after their release from the Center.
-Many make signigicant progress.
+Many make significant progress.
 Alternative schooling is provided if appropriate.
 Some residents have actually graduated from high school while in residence.

 * Recreation: Large motor activity such as physical training, basketball, volleyball, kickball are provided on a daily basis.
-Arts and crafts classes are provided.
 Movies are watched and table games played during the evening leisure time.
 Books can be checked out of the library.
-In good weather, outside actiivities occur on a daily basis.
+In good weather, outside activities occur on a daily basis.

 *Spiritual: Spiritual growth is considered to be an important part of personal growth.
 Our church and one prison ministry provide regular worship experiences with the residents and the church also interacts with the residents in recreational activities.